More is less in unpercolated active solids

-For $p \approx 1$ [Figs.~\ref{fig:DesignerDilution}(a-b,e-f)], we observe that active plaquettes strain in system-spanning clusters, with a corresponding nonzero odd response [Fig.~\ref{fig:DesignerDilution}(i,k)].
+For $p \approx 1$ [Figs.~\ref{fig:DesignerDilution}(a-b,e-f)], our numerics show that active plaquettes strain in system-spanning clusters, with a corresponding nonzero odd response [Fig.~\ref{fig:DesignerDilution}(i,k)].
 However, at $p=p_c=1/2$, we cross the site percolation threshold for the triangular Bravais lattice on which the hexagonal plaquettes sit.
 Below the percolation threshold active plaquettes decouple from one another [Figs.~\ref{fig:DesignerDilution}(c-d,g-h)]: Each plaquette independently rigidifies, and odd response is lost [Figs.~\ref{fig:DesignerDilution}(i,k)].
 Just beneath $p_c$ [Figs.~\ref{fig:DesignerDilution}(b-c,f-g)], these suddenly rigid plaquettes occupy a substantial fraction of the sample, causing a spike in the passive shear modulus $\mu$ [Figs.~\ref{fig:DesignerDilution}(j, k)] which coincides with the jump in the active modulus $K^o$ [Figs.~\ref{fig:DesignerDilution}(i, k)].
 This spike in $\mu$ then decays as $p$ tends to zero [Fig.~\ref{fig:DesignerDilution}(k)] and rigid units are further removed from the lattice.
+These twin behaviours---a jump in $K^o$ and a spike in $\mu$---are not restricted to on-lattice disorder, but also occur even in positionally disordered structures (Methods \S\ref{sec:PositionalDisorder}).
 In summary, the lattice connectivity itself mediates a transition into an anomalous non-monotonic regime in $K^o$ as a function of $\kappa^a$, alongside an active stiffening of the passive modulus $\mu$.